A reader asked:

 Let’s look at what the lender can see, so you can tell if you need to be worried about this.

 But first, make sure that you have checked your credit records with Experian, Equifax and TransUnion – the three Credit Reference Agencies (CRAs).
 Not all creditors report to the same CRA, so if you only look at one report, you may miss something important on a different report.
-See How to check your credit records for free for how to do this.
+See How to check your credit records for how to do this.

 Mortgage lenders also look at your bank statements